cjcon90/country-quiz/README.md

 2. Within the project you wish to deploy, go to 'Settings'
 3. Scroll down till you see 'GitHub Pages' heading.
 4. Under the 'Source' click on the dropdown and select 'main branch'
-5. You will now see the link for your GitHub Pages deployment on the right hand side of your respoitory page under "Environments"
+5. You will now see the link for your GitHub Pages deployment on the right hand side of your repository page under "Environments"
 6. Your GitHub Pages deployment is always located at https://[github-username].github.io/[repository-name]

 ### Forking